adoconnection/SevenZipExtractor/README.md

 ```

 ## 7z.dll
-7z-x64.dll and 7z-x86.dll has to be in your binaries folder.
-In Solution Explorer set *Build action = Copy always* for both files
+7z.dll (x86 and x64) will be added to your BIN folder autmatically.

 ## License